have noticed as well…

 The iSheep SF220 offers a bounty of features aimed at seniors and kids in a simple to use design.

-The larger buttons make it easy to find keys when dialing while the large font on the screen makes notifications and caller ID more visible.
+The larger buttons make it easy to find keys when dialling while the large font on the screen makes notifications and caller ID more visible.

 The quick dial buttons on the keypad allow you to set two quick contacts.
 By adding a microSD card, you can also store photos on the device and assign them to contacts for even more calling options.